christiangenco/christiangenco.github.io/_posts/2013-11-06-go-to-college-for-free.md

 * life isn't LIFE: you don't *need* college to be happy, successful, or rich
 * if you're going to college, it's your full time job to pay for it.
 The easiest way is with academic scholarships
-* to make colleges want you, maxamize your gpa/cirriculum, test scores, and do interesting things
+* to make colleges want you, maximize your gpa/cirriculum, test scores, and do interesting things
 * hack the system by applying for more scholarships than anyone else